30 BEAUTIFUL Banff Lakes You Have To Visit

 taylor-lake-alberta-larch-hike

-Taylor Lake sits at the base of Mt Bell and opens up to some spectacular views.
-It’s a really serene place and a fantastic day out in the mountains for active visitors who come to Banff.
+Taylor Lake sits at the base of Mt.
+Bell and offers spectacular views.
+It’s a really serene place and a fantastic day out in the mountains for active visitors to Banff who don’t mind hiking.

 Taylor Lake in Winterr